Schema Markup Example

 "The easiest person to sell is someone a friend sent.
 The second easiest is the friend they bring along."

 His tactical levers: ask for referrals before you've even delivered ("who else do you know that's dealing with this?"), stack a genuinely valuable incentive that costs you little but means a lot to the customer, and make referring a condition of an irresistible bonus.
-The key Hormozi insight most owners miss: a referral program with a weak reward signals that you don't value the referral — so make the incentive feel disproportionate to the ask.
+Imagine a plumber in Alcoa who hands every satisfied homeowner two "$50 off for a neighbor" cards on the way out; the key Hormozi insight most owners miss: a referral program with a weak reward signals that you don't value the referral, so make the incentive feel disproportionate to the ask.

 Why a Remarkable Brand Refers Itself (Godin + Neumeier)